grace-anand/blog/src/content/blog/code-block-examples.md

 ## Library I use

 I'm using a library called `rehype-pretty-code` to add extra features to code blocks.
-You can find the library [here](https://rehype-pretty-code.netlify.app/).
+You can find the library <a href="https://rehype-pretty-code.netlify.app/" target="_blank">here</a>